GeoDuqueza1939/SDOStoTomasCity/WorkLog.md

 * [ ] Test MPaSIS for production fitness
 * [ ] Add Honor Graduate to eligibilities

-I finished the SpanEx and DivEx classes today
+I finished the SpanEx and DivEx classes today.
+I have also added a LabelEx class to make labelling/captioning controls and containers easier.

 ## 5/29/2023
 TO DO: